Justice League: War: Plot

 Darkseid uses his Omega Beams to fight Flash and Superman, who is incapacitated and captured by a Parademon.
 Batman prevents Green Lantern from going after them on his own with a broken arm.
 He tells Green Lantern to think about the lives at stake rather than his own image as a hero, and after unmasking himself, reveals that his parents' murders are what motivated him to fight evil.
 Bruce allows himself to be captured to save Superman.
 Green Lantern has the idea to strip Darkseid of his Omega Beams by destroying his eyes.
 Bruce goes through a portal to Apokolips, where he escapes the Parademon and stops DeSaad from turning Superman into a Parademon.
-Superman is left unstable and highly aggressive because of the brainwashing process, resulting in him strangling DeSaad to death and attacking Parademons and Batman.
-Batman reasons with him, and helps him reassert his own personality.
-On Earth, after Darkseid's eyes are destroyed by the Justice League, Cyborg reopens the Boom Tubes to send Darkseid and his army back to Apokolips.
-Darkseid fights back, and with Superman and Batman's assistance, the group eventually force him through the portal.
+Superman is left unstable and aggressive by the brainwashing process, resulting in him killing DeSaad and attacking Batman before being subdued.
+On Earth, after Darkseid's eyes are destroyed by the Justice League, Cyborg reopens the Boom Tubes to return Darkseid and his army to Apokolips.
+Darkseid fights back, and with Superman and Batman's assistance, the group force him through the portal.
 With the world saved, the superheroes gain the public's trust and are honored at the White House.

 In a post-credits scene, an Atlantean ship emerges from the ocean and Ocean Master appears carrying the dead body of his king.
 He believes that the surface dwellers on Earth are responsible, calling it an act of war from the surface, for which he swears revenge.